 The club provides student athletes the opportunity to continue playing competitive hockey while receiving a quality education at an acclaimed institution.
 We promote through competition and preparing for competition, a high standard of personal dedication, capable leadership, and strong team spirit.
 We will aim not only to win, but to win with pride—pride in our skills, our effort, our sportsmanship, and our integrity.
 At the end of every shift, every game, every season, we will take pride in ourselves.
 Constitution and By-Laws.

-In just ten seasons, the original team left a significant legacy for Ramapo athletics.
-The final record for the program in 277 games played is 147-113-17; one divisional championship, three-second place divisional finishes and two league championship titles.
-In just 11 years of operation, 10 players, two coaches, and two championship teams have been voted into the Ramapo College Athletic Hall of Fame.
+In just 11 seasons, the original team left a significant legacy for Ramapo athletics.
+The final record for the initial program in 277 games played is 147-113-17; one divisional championship, three-second place divisional finishes and two league championship titles.
+In addition, 10 players, two coaches, and two championship teams have been voted into the Ramapo College Athletic Hall of Fame.